kubernetes/community/contributors/design-proposals/storage/csi-snapshot.md

 #### The `VolumeSnapshotClass` Object

-A new VolumeSnapshotClass API object will be added instead of resuing the existing StorageClass, in order to avoid mixing parameters between snapshots and volumes.
+A new VolumeSnapshotClass API object will be added instead of reusing the existing StorageClass, in order to avoid mixing parameters between snapshots and volumes.
 Each CSI Volume Driver can have its own default VolumeSnapshotClass.
 If VolumeSnapshotClass is not provided, a default will be used.
 It allows to add new parameters for snapshots.

 ```